jasper-rutherford/ReadyBot/README.md

     - dbmate fucking hates running on the raspi. seems like no binaries work? and so its gotta be downloaded and compiled, which is insane.
     - janky state:
         - migrations ran, once, and then i ingested the data from shitgres into docker postgres
-        - back up was ran, i then wiped things, commented out the migrations line in `start`, ran the stack, deployed the backup, data seems to be there. i then
+        - back up was ran, i then wiped things, commented out the migrations line in `start`, ran the stack, deployed the backup, data seems to be there.

     notably right now when you restore, the backup is downloaded to the machine where youre restoring to. idk if i care. but jsyk